SOMNIVM/CSC207Projectum/README.md

 ---
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free to use, modify, and distribute.
+Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Thank you for using CSC207 Projectum!
 We hope this tool helps you effectively manage your financial assets and enhance your revenue prediction models.